tawhidkhn63/Ebay-Dropshipping-Seller-Scraper/README.md

 ## What is Drop Shipping?
 Drop shipping or more accurately, retail arbitrage, is a supply chain management method used widely on eBay.
 It is the practice of buying an item from other retailers such as Amazon, Walmart, Target, etc then selling the item for a higher price on ebay.
 This practice can be devided into two parts.
 First the customer orders an item from a seller and gives seller his/her delivery address.
 Second, the seller orders the item from a retailer at a lower price and sets the delivery address as the original customer's address.
 Sellers who participate in drop shipping do not need to physically interact with the product they sell.

+## What is the goal of this scraper project?
+I created this project for the primary reason of saving time.
+I recently started drop shipping and faced an obstacle, finding what items to sell.
+I realized I had to see what other drop shippers were selling but finding drop shippers on eBay is a time consuming task.
+The following steps must be manually done to determine what to sell as a drop shipper:

+1. Search any item from any category then find which item in this category is selling the most.
+2. Check out this item and determine who is selling it.
+3. If the seller of this item has 100 to 10000 feedback score (transactions completed) then he/she is a possible drop shipper.
+4. Copy and search the description or title of this item on google
+5. If you find this same item on another retailer for lower price then the seller is definitely a drop shipper.
+6. Now open seller's profile and find what other high demand items this drop shipper is selling.

 Reference:
 - https://omnianalytics.io/2018/08/28/ebay-web-scrape-tutorial/